LPgenerator/django-db-mailer/README.rst

 **Revision**

-For support template revisions, you can install ``django-reversion``.
+For support template reversion, you can install ``django-reversion``.
 Find information about compatibility with your Django versions `here <http://django-reversion.readthedocs.org/en/latest/django-versions.html>`_.

 **Editor**